heartbeatsjp/check-tls-cert/README.md

 ### Encoding format for certificates and private keys

-Only PEM format is supported.
+Only PEM and DER formats are supported.

 ### Digital signature algorithms